ncfrey/ncfrey.github.io/_pages/blog-posts.md

 {% include base_path %}

-You can find my blog posts on [Medium](https://ncfrey.medium.com/).
+You can find my writing about machine learning and biology on [Substack](https://ncfrey.substack.com/).